 Disability services are free, voluntary, private, and not part of your transcript.

-Winter 2022 FAQ for Students Seeking Remote Attendance as a Disability Accommodation
+FAQ for Students Seeking Remote Attendance as a Disability Accommodation

-What is the current plan for Winter 2022?
+What is the current Instructional plan?

-Will all Winter 2022 courses be taught remotely?
+Will courses be taught remotely?

-No. With limited exceptions, the default instructional mode for Winter 2022 will be in-person.
+No. With limited exceptions, the default instructional mode will be in-person.
 A limited number of key courses in which the department or program has designated as “Online” (O) - course is held remotely with no face-to-face meetings, or “In-Person” (I) – course may have one or more face-to-face meeting, on the Schedule of Classes.
 Most courses will meet primarily in person, and physical attendance on campus is expected.
 Because only a fraction of courses will be taught remotely, students should anticipate that they will not be able to take a full course load remotely and recognize that remote course options will be limited.

 Will I be required to attend my classes in person?